robopecha/MysticTrails/README.md

 A retro-style 16bit adventure browser game.
 The objective is to explore the map in a peaceful atmosphere and solve the missions that are currently available.

-This is my first game, I made it for a 4-day school project.
+This is my first game, I made it as a 4-day school project.

 ---